carbon-language/carbon-lang/docs/design/generics/details.md

 `Printable` and so has a `Print` member.
 The relationship between `T` and `P` is as if there was a `where P == T` clause.

+**TODO:** Need to resolve whether the `T` name can be reused, or if we require that you need to use new names, like `P`, when creating new type variables.

 **Example:** Consider a type with two parameters, like `Pair(T, U)`.
 In this example, the interface `Foo(T)` is only implemented when the two types are equal.